This page describes global, regional, and zonal Compute Engine resources.

 All Compute Engine resources are either global, regional, or zonal.
 For example, images are a global resource, but persistent disks are either regional or zonal resources.
 The scope of the resource determines how accessible the resource is to other resources.
 For example, global resources are accessible by resources in any region or zone, so virtual machine (VM) instances from different zones can use the same global image.
 Regional resources are accessible only to resources within the same region.
 For example, a regional static external IP address is accessible only by resources within the same region.
 For a VM instance to use a specific static external IP, the instance must be in a zone that is in the same region as the address.

-All resources, whether global, zonal, or regional, must be unique
+However, all resources, whether global, zonal, or regional, must be unique

 within the project.
 That means every resource in Compute Engine must

-in the same project the same name, regardless of its location.
+same project the same name.